 Writing a position description is not easy especially if you are limited to only the important details.
 This is where a position description template becomes handy.

-This template is mostly available over the Internet wherein there are many formats or structures to choose from.
-The following section describes the parts of a position description template.
+Templates are available over the internet in a range of many formats or structures.
+The following section describes parts of a typical position description template.

 Position Title and How it Applies